About

 The Big Moment

 I stumbled into the world of marketing consulting.
 Until now, I’d been focused on a company’s online assets – but this got real.
-I won’t go into the difference between marketing and digital marketing here (CTRL+click that little link if you’re interested, so you can read it when you’re finished here), but this was where I really found my footing.
+I won’t go into the difference between marketing and digital marketing here but this was where I really found my footing.

 Remember, I began my post-school life as a teacher, and still miss teaching.
 (As other parents will know – teaching toddlers how life works is just not the same.)
 Well, this was my chance!